dark-rai/Drum-Kit/README.md

 # Drum-Kit
-A complete drum kit on a webpage using advanced JavaScript.<be>
+A complete drum kit on a webpage using advanced JavaScript.<br>
-It can be accessed at
+It can be accessed at https://dark-rai.github.io/Drum-Kit/